Skip to main content

 It’s teachers' qualifications, professionalism, and expertise that make the difference for tamariki.
 But teachers can only do their best when they’re respected, valued, and supported with teacher-to-child ratios and conditions which create quality learning.

-The Government has already scrapped early childhood teachers’ pay equity claim, removed pay parity for all new, relieving, and fixed-term teachers, paving the way for further reductions in teacher pay so greater profit can be made from children’s education.
+The Government has already scrapped early childhood teachers’ pay equity claim and removed pay parity for all new, relieving, and fixed-term teachers, paving the way for further reductions in teacher pay so greater profit can be made from children’s education.

 We are now at a critical point where the changes that are being pushed through will have serious long-term impacts on tamariki, whānau, and early childhood kaiako.